 Getting in or out of a boat can be tricky at the best of times, but for kayaking it can be even more difficult, and it can definitely be a little daunting if you’re new to the sport, even if you have experience paddle boarding.
 So, how do you do it?

 We have put together a step by step guide to show you how, with a little practice, to get in and out of a kayak safely.

 Hopefully with our handy instructions you can avoid any embarrassments or mishaps when you next take to the water.

 The most important thing when you’re in the water, trying to get back in your vessel is to keep a hold of both the yak and the paddle.

 If your yak is upside down, roll it over so that it’s the right way up so you can re-enter easily.
 To do this you should position yourself at the side of the yak, near the center where the seat is.
 If it’s a sit-inside you may want to bail it out by heading back to shore or using a bilge pump.

 Step 2: Secure Your Paddle

-Place your paddle somewhere on the deck of the boat so that it’s not going to float away while you try to climb back in.
+Place your paddle somewhere on the deck of the boat so that it’s not going to get lost while you try to climb back in.
 If it can be secured with anything on the craft then do this.